bmi-imaginelab/SI-MIL/data_curation/README.md

 # WSIs Feature Extraction Pipeline

-This repository contains scripts for extracting Path Expert and Deep features from Whole Slide Images (WSIs) using the HoVer-Net model with the PanNuke checkpoint and several custom Python scripts for patch extraction and using provided SSL model for deep feature extraction.
+This repository includes scripts designed to extract both Path Expert and Deep features from Whole Slide Images (WSIs).
+It also contains several custom Python scripts for patch extraction, Path Expert feature extraction using the output from HoVer-Net model (specifically with the PanNuke checkpoint), and deep feature extraction using the provided SSL models.

 ## Getting Started